CellFateNucOrg/noise2void/README.md

 Ideally, you should train an individual model for each unique combination of promoter, gene of interest, and fluorophore.
 You should also train a separate model whenever you image a strain with (significantly) changed acquisition parameters.

 ### Set up directories
 Before you start the training, set up the directories for your model.
-Personally, I sort all of my images into a parent folder for a given strain and sub-folder for each imaging session.
-Inside the parent directory I then create a a folder for the model to be trained.
-The model directory should contain a sub-folder for each channel you would like to train (for example, named *red* and *green*), each of which should contain another sub-folder named *train_imgs*.
+Personally, I sort all of my images into a parent folder for each strain with sub-folders for each imaging session.
+Inside the parent directory, I then create a a folder for the model to be trained.
+This folder should contain a sub-folder for each channel you want to train (for example, named *red* and *green*), each of which should contain sub-folder named *train_imgs*.

 If you want to reuse a model (for example because you have more than one strain with the same marker), copy the folder containing the model for that channel (e.g., *green*) to the new model directory.